HERBAL MEDICINE PRACTICE

 Herbal treatment is commonly backed up by appropriate advice on lifestyle, particularly nutrition, and the practitioner works at all times to create an ambience of trust and positivism in the therapeutic relationship.

-Herbalists are regulated in Australia, England and Europe by professional organisations such as the National Herbalists Association or Australia (NHAA), the UK-based National Institute of Medical Herbalists (NIMH), and the European Herbal and Traditional Medicine Practitioners Association (EHTPA).
+Herbalists are regulated in Australia, England and Europe by professional organisations such as the Naturopaths & Herbalists Association of Australia (NHAA), the UK-based National Institute of Medical Herbalists (NIMH), and the European Herbal and Traditional Medicine Practitioners Association (EHTPA).
 Membership into these bodies guarantees that an herbalist has achieved globally recognised high standards of training and proficiency in herbal and traditional medicine.